 WHY does all of this matter?

 Everyone knows that a beautiful fire can add another layer of enjoyment to any social gathering or recreational outing.
-But none likes and appreciates the person who brings wet and low-quality firewood to the party!
+But using wet and low-quality firewood can quickly turn into a massive headache.

-Have you ever been smoked out of a fire or came out with new holes in your clothing and bloodshot eyes from fire exposure?
+Have you ever been smoked out of a fire or come away from a campfire with new holes in your clothing and bloodshot eyes?

 If your answer is YES, then that is because you are using low-quality firewood.
 It gives off heat and flame, but you are not getting the best burning experience due to the quality.

 Many factors go into buying firewood that will accurately fit your needs and desires.
 Firewood ranges in quality based on its specific burning characteristics.
-Generally, when thinking about firewood, you want to understand; how long it burns, how much heat it releases, how much it pops and smokes, the quantity of flames vs coals, and the amount of residue and ash it leaves behind.
+Generally, when thinking about firewood, you want to understand:

 Here are the 3 things you must know before buying firewood